pintukumar-sutradhar/vajra/README.md

 > ⚠️ **Authorized use only.** VAJRA is a professional security assessment
 > tool.
 Running it against systems you do not own or lack written permission
 > to test is illegal.
 An authorization gate is enforced on every run.

-> 🚫 **Maintainer-only, no contributions.** This repository is published for
-> reference and the maintainer's own use.
-Issues are disabled and external
-> pull requests will **not** be accepted.

 ---